 Less than a week after LBJ dropped out, Martin Luther King, Jr. was murdered in Memphis, setting off deadly riots in cities across the country.
 In Chicago, Mayor Richard J. Daley sent police, National Guard, and Army troops to quell the unrest, issuing an order to “shoot to kill” arsonists.
 At least nine people died.

-A month after that, Robert Kennedy was assassinated immediately after winning the California.
+A month after that, Robert Kennedy was assassinated immediately after winning the California primary.
 With McCarthy rejected by much of the Party, a vacuum was left in the antiwar camp.
 RFK’s brother Ted Kennedy was encouraged to run, but refused to be a simple stand-in.
 Instead, up stepped George McGovern, two weeks before the Convention.